She Said She Said: Background and inspiration

-In late August 1965, Brian Epstein had rented a house at 2850 Benedict Canyon Drive in Beverly Hills, California, for the Beatles' six-day respite from their US tour.
+In late August 1965, the Beatles' manager Brian Epstein rented a house at 2850 Benedict Canyon Drive in Beverly Hills, California, for the band's six-day respite from their US tour.
 The large Spanish-style house was hidden within the side of a mountain.
-Soon their address became widely known and the area was besieged by fans, who blocked roads and tried to scale the steep canyon while others rented helicopters to spy from overhead.
-The police department detailed a tactical squad of officers to protect the band and the house.
-The Beatles found it impossible to leave and instead invited guests, including actress Eleanor Bron (their co-star in the film Help!) and folk singer Joan Baez.
-On 24 August, they hosted Roger McGuinn and David Crosby of the Byrds and actor Peter Fonda.
+Soon, their address became widely known, and fans besieged the area; they blocked roads and tried to scale the steep canyon while others rented helicopters to spy from overhead.
+In response, the police department assigned a tactical squad of officers to protect the band and house.
+The Beatles found it impossible to leave and instead invited guests over, such as actress Eleanor Bron (their co-star in the film Help!) and folk singer Joan Baez.
+On 24 August, they invited Roger McGuinn and David Crosby of the Byrds, and actor Peter Fonda.

-Having first taken LSD ("acid") in March that year, John Lennon and George Harrison were determined that Paul McCartney and Ringo Starr should join them on their next experience of the drug.
-Harrison later said that the heightened perception induced by LSD had been so powerful that he and Lennon had not been able to "relate" to McCartney and Starr since then, adding: "Not just on the one level – we couldn't relate to them on any level, because acid had changed us so much."
+Having first taken LSD in March that year, John Lennon and George Harrison were determined that Paul McCartney and Ringo Starr should join them on their next trip.
+Harrison later said that the heightened perception induced by LSD had been so powerful that he and Lennon had not been able to relate to their bandmates since then: "Not just on the one level – we couldn't relate to them on any level, because acid had changed us so much."
 At the party, the issue of taking LSD thereby became important to maintain band unity.
-While Starr agreed to try the drug, McCartney refused to partake.

-Fonda wrote for Rolling Stone magazine:

-I finally made my way past the kids and the guards.
-Paul and George were on the back patio, and the helicopters were patrolling overhead.
-They were sitting at a table under an umbrella in a rather comical attempt at privacy.
-Soon afterwards we dropped acid and began tripping for what would prove to be all night and most of the next day; all of us, including the original Byrds, eventually ended up inside a huge, empty and sunken tub in the bathroom, babbling our minds away.

-I had the privilege of listening to the four of them sing, play around and scheme about what they would compose and achieve.
-They were so enthusiastic, so full of fun.
-John was the wittiest and most astute.
-I enjoyed just hearing him speak and there were no pretensions in his manner.
-He just sat around, laying out lines of poetry and thinking – an amazing mind.
-He talked a lot yet he still seemed so private.

-It was a thoroughly tripped-out atmosphere because they kept finding girls hiding under tables and so forth: one snuck into the poolroom through a window while an acid-fired Ringo was shooting pool with the wrong end of the cue.
-"Wrong end?" he’d say.
-"So what fuckin' difference does it make?"
+While Starr agreed to try the drug, McCartney refused.
+Fonda retells the scene in Rolling Stone: "It was a thoroughly tripped-out atmosphere because they kept finding girls hiding under tables and so forth: one snuck into the poolroom through a window while an acid-fired Ringo was shooting pool with the wrong end of the cue."